sushant-97/Chaabi_Assignment_CSV_Chat/README.md

 This is information for Garlic Oil - Vegetarian Capsule 500 mg in the subcategory "Hair Care" in the main category of "Beauty & Hygiene".
 Brand of the product is "Sri Sri Ayurveda ".
 This has sale_price of "$220.0" and market price "$220.0".
 It's a "Hair Oil & Serum" with a "4.1" star rating.
 Here is the description: "This Product contains Garlic Oil that is known to help proper digestion, maintain proper cholesterol levels, support cardiovascular and also build immunity.
 For Beauty tips, tricks & more visit https://bigbasket.blog/".
 ```

+Following are the steps to create and use the api

 Step 0: